 Providing aid to vulnerable and disadvantage individuals.

 AMY Wellness Foundation grant opportunities will be open year-round.
 Applicants may create an account by clicking here.
 You will fill out a survey that will direct you to the correct application based on which funding opportunity you are applying to.
-Our Associate Director, Nora Frank is available to answer questions.
+Our Associate Director, Caitlin Johnson is available to answer questions.
 If you would like to set up a phone appointment please email:

 Government agencies, local education agencies or nonprofits with 509(a) or 501(c)3 IRS status are eligible to receive funds.